ccmarris/nios_manage_zone_locks/README.rst

 Aknowledgements
 ---------------

-Thanks to Ricky Ortiz for the requirement and initial testing.
+Thanks to Ricky Ortiz for the requirement and initial testing and Steve Barber for large dataset testing.